Table of Contents

-Some get confused by some of Paul’s verses about keeping the law of God or not.
-Superficially, these verses may appear to the shallow reader contradictory to each other.
+Some get confused by some of Paul’s verses about whether to keep the law of God or not.
+Superficially, these verses may appear to the surface reader contradictory to each other.
 But once they are understood in their full context, all misunderstanding is cleared.
 The following are some of such verses:

 “By abolishing … the Law of commandments contained in ordinances…” (Ephesians 2:14–15).